johnmpage/KafkaLog4JAppender/README.md

 ```java
 new KafkaProducer(Properties properties)
 ```
-To use a different version of Kafka, include the desired version on the classpath.
 Version-appropriate properties will need to be used.